vandanrohatgi/shiro/README.md

-expand from http protocol to multiple protocols make the tool CI/CD friendly dockerize host the the firewall
+expand from http protocol to multiple protocols make the tool CI/CD friendly dockerize host the the firewall (ngrok / AWS)
-GUI using maybe dar/kotlin/javascript
+GUI using maybe dart/kotlin/javascript